 The new Law has opened the door for the National Monetary Council (Conselho Monetário Nacional, “CMN”) to add more types of contracts that will be permitted to adopt prices and payments in foreign currency.

-Non-residents to be allowed to hold bank accounts in Brazilian reals
+More non-residents allowed to hold bank accounts in Brazilian reals

 Offsetting of credits to be allowed